-Tibor Takács (director of I, Madman and yep, that’s on the list of movies to review) and a young Stephen Dorff take pre-teen trauma and metal love to the limit in this one.
+Tibor Takács (director of I, Madman) and a young Stephen Dorff take pre-teen trauma and metal love to the limit in this one.
+(And thanks to Scarecrow Video’s 2020 Psychotronic Challenge for October, it’s now off the list!)

 Glen (Dorff, who smokes those blu cigs in commercials and makes Becca sigh and was also bad ass in Blade) has constant nightmares and a weird best friend named Terry (who is totally the most metal geek kid in cinema forever and ever).
 Together, they find a geode in the backyard and get blood on it.
 Because that’s what you do.